 Most of the time, homeowners with solar will be generating more electricity than they can use when the sun is up, so knowing how the utility compensates for excess generation sent to the grid is crucial for determining the financial feasibility of a project.

 In a true net metering scenario, all excess electricity you produce is either credited back to you on your account at the same rate as charged.

 This allows you to use the electricity created by your solar panels to power you home during the day, but you are forced to sell back any excess at a lower rate than what you pay.
 It can work out pretty well if you have a high daytime electric demand, especially since we can size the system to minimize how much you export.

 This super lame and archaic policy requires you you sell all electricity back to the utility at a low, wholesale rate.

 For example, these can include being taxed on solar electricity generated as a source of income (this is a ridiculous policy our neighbors in VA have), interconnection fees, pesky admin fees, etc.

-Despite the apparent omnipresence of NC’s regulated monopoly utility overlord Duke Energy (and its rechristened conquest, Duke Energy Progress), there are more than 100 unique utility providers across North Carolina.
+Despite the apparent omnipresence of NC’s regulated monopoly utility, Duke Energy, there are more than 100 unique utility providers across North Carolina.
 NC Utilities are broken into 3 main groups:

 This map shows the approximate service territories for all utilities in North Carolina and lists whether (to our best knowledge at the time of publishing this) they offer net metering.
 For utilities that we work with less frequently, we always research the utility’s policy before designing a solar system so we can avoid horror stories like what happened to this Sanford couple.